01 of 06

-After that, we visited Disney Studios which is much like any other film studio, with big sound stages full of sets for television programs and movies.
+Disney Studios is much like any other film studio, with big sound stages full of sets for television programs and movies.
 Because of space constraints, some Disney productions are filmed at other studios and what you'll get to see depends on whether the stages are busy.
-Our group visited two sound stages.
-We also had lunch in the Commissary, where one of our group sighted Disney archivist Dave Smith standing in line.
+You will also get to visit the Disney Archives.

 05 of 06